 Often, compulsive spending is a symptom of a problem rather than the root.
 A therapist may work with you to determine what is going on in your life that leads to compulsive or problematic spending.
 Together you may identify situations and emotions that lead to the behavior you want to change.
 There may be self-esteem concerns or other issues that can be uncovered and addressed to support your efforts to change your spending habits.

 A therapist may also work with you to find ways to manage stress or other intense emotions that could be related to your spending behaviors.
 They may provide you with "homework" or coping mechanisms to use outside the session to help you control your habit.

 How Can I Change My Shopping Habits?

 Changing your shopping habits may involve taking an introspective look at your needs and wants.
-It may be beneficial to figure out what you need and which items are a luxury.
+It may be beneficial to figure out what you need and which items are an impulsive purchase or luxury.